ItemizeNTNU/kid20-challenges/web/sql-login/writeup.md

 ---

-Welcome to my first web page!
+Welcome to my first web page!</br>
 Only administrators are allowed to see the secrets of this web page

 ---